Raje2433/Leetcode-Solutions-java/README.md

 ## 🧠 How to Read Each File

-Each `.java` file contains:
+Each folder contains:

-- ✅ Short problem summary
-- 🔗 LeetCode link
+- 🔗 LeetCode problem link
-- 💡 Java solution with comments
+- 💡 Java solution

 ---